superxc3/zmk-config-crkbd/README.md

 # Basic Setup for ZMK CRKBD CORNE
 This is a zmk config that is suitable for you to test the board.
 It is built according to the default keymap of crkbd.
 Minor changes applied to the BLE keycode allows 5 column CRKBD users to connect BLE.

 The board is pre-flashed with the [left.uf2](https://drive.google.com/file/d/1_m4oQixc_IZxohSQl1CkoeF752q_duMT/view?usp=drive_link) and [right.uf2](https://drive.google.com/file/d/1KWRvnbwFU581RjSXRDAvElPMlIqgQ2dC/view?usp=drive_link).
 You may always use these to test the board.
-Additional image called [setting reset.uf2](https://drive.google.com/file/d/1r3C8MBEVbgs5SK3Hc2CyoOIaiAPLB_zp/view?usp=drive_link) for reset purpose, if only if you need it.

 For niceview version, get it from [here](https://drive.google.com/drive/u/0/folders/1zrGXbjNoFAU9e0BY-wZ6xVu2WyWjd4MS).
 You may refer to [Typeractive documentation](https://docs.typeractive.xyz/build-guides/corne-wireless/firmware) for more details.